 For Barbara, the partnerships cultivated through Spirit in Action was a resonating way of creating world peace.
 In her work with the Foundation Farthest Out Archives, she embraced a wide and open vision for peace:

 “[We are working for] a Kingdom of God Movement of Good Tidings that is destined to spread throughout the world– a movement that can unite all spiritual forces of the world in one common meeting place, the place of prayer.” ~Glenn Clark, “Twenty-five Years with the Camps Farthest Out”, Clear Horizons, Fall 1953

-Tanya meeting and playing with students at Maruge School near Nairobi, Kenya.
+Students playing at Maruge School near Nairobi, Kenya.
 Students there are from Maasai and Kikuyu communities.